 Routine usage of water by a typical resident includes drinking, cooking, cleaning, washing, and maintaining proper hygiene.
 Plants and landscaping use water but swimming pools use way less water than grass.

 Las Vegas also has to maintain the illusion of desert paradise to tourists.
-The Las Vegas Strip comes complete with lush landscaping, palm trees, and assorted plants that requires watering.
+The Las Vegas Strip comes complete with lush landscaping, palm trees, and assorted plants that require watering.

 A lot of water is needed to maintain the oasis.
 Hotel premises, parks, golf courses – all need water to function.